-- 3.186 Watton is a mid-size market town located in the centre of Breckland.
+3.168 Watton is a mid-size market town located in the centre of Breckland.
 The town's settlement boundary includes land within not only Watton parish, but also Carbrooke and Griston to the east and Little Cressingham to the west.
-The town has been identified through the Local Plan for 1,305-1,636-dwellings over the plan period from 2011 to 2036.
-Of these dwellings 1,130-1,431 are currently either committed or completed, this leaves a further 175 for consideration through the Local Plan.
-205 additional dwellings are proposed for allocation through the Local Plan. - 3.187 Watton previously had site allocations through the Site Specific Policies and Proposals DPD.
+The town has been identified through the Local Plan for 1,636 (MM53) dwellings over the plan period from 2011 to 2036.
+Of these dwellings 1,431 are currently either committed or completed.
+205 additional dwellings are proposed for allocation through the Local Plan (MM53).

+3.169 Watton previously had site allocations through the Site Specific Policies and Proposals DPD.
 This allocated four sites within the town for residential development.
 The housing provision on these sites has been taken into account in the committed development figures.
 Watton has seen significant development in recent years both along the Norwich Road and more recently the Thetford Road.
-Development to the east of the town along Norwich Road has included land on the former RAF Watton, this includes the former technical site, the officers mess site and the radar site. - 3.188 The landscape character assessment settlement fringe study shows that there are three character areas surrounding Watton.
-Land to the north of the town is included within the Watton Brook Tributary Farmland character, which has a moderate to high sensitivity to change.
+Development to the east of the town along Norwich Road has included land on the former RAF Watton, this includes the former technical site, the officers mess site and the radar site.

+3.170 The landscape character assessment settlement fringe study shows that there are three character areas surrounding Watton.
+Land to the north of the town is included within the Watton Brooke Tributary Farmland character, which has a moderate to high sensitivity to change.
 The Watton Brook runs to the north of the town and there are high flood risk areas in this vicinity.
 The western extent of the town forms part of the distinctive heathland and plantation landscape which has a moderate sensitivity to change.
 The final landscape area is to the south of the town which is the Watton Airfield Plateau which has a low sensitivity to change.
-Within the character area is Wayland Wood which is an ancient woodland and also a SSSI, which is sensitive to change. - 3.189 Land to the south west of the town is located within 1500m of the Breckland Farmland Special Protection Area, which is designated for the special interest feature Stone Curlews.
+Within the character area is Wayland Wood which is an ancient woodland and also a SSSI, which is sensitive to change.

+3.171 Land to the south west of the town is located within 1500m of the Breckland Farmland Special Protection Area, which is designated for the special interest feature Stone Curlews.
 Evidence has shown that development up to 1500m from the site can impact upon Stone Curlew.
 A Habitats Regulations Assessment has been undertaken to assess the impact upon the Breckland Special Protection Area.
 All proposed allocations within Watton are within 1500m and 3km of the Brecks SPA.
 The Breckland Local Plan Submission HRA identifies that there is a likely significant effect on European sites through the screening of allocations in the Local Plan.
 Due to a lack of data it is not possible to rule out the potential impact of development on functionally linked land for Stone Curlews.
-All allocations will be required to be supported by a project level HRA, which may consist of additional survey work and will determine site specific mitigation measures. - 3.190 Watton town centre is located to the west of the town and forms the historic core of the town.
+All allocations will be required to be supported by a project level HRA, which may consist of additional survey work and will determine site specific mitigation measures.

+3.172 Watton town centre is located to the west of the town and forms the historic core of the town.
 The majority of the town centre is included within a conservation area, and this is the focus for the town's listed buildings.